 What do you bring to a song?

-When mixing and producing I focus on enhancing emotions that artists deliver and strenghtening dynamics between parts of the song.
+I also focus on strenghtening dynamics between parts of the song.

 I listen carefully to the arrangements of the song and try to make it as unique as possible within the realms of the composition.

 During mixing, my methods include creative panning, effect automation, moody delays and reverbs, distorion and lots of volume automation.

 I also tend to use "vintage" stylization regarding sonic part of things, simply because I think it makes the overall sound more pleasant to the ears and more cohesive.

 What other musicians or music production professionals inspire you?